 Deposits to the Rainy Day Reserve's Economic Stabilization account are subject to a cap of 10% of actual total General Fund revenues as stated in the City's most recent independent annual audit.
 Amounts in excess of that cap in any year will be allocated to capital and other one-time expenditures.
 Moneys in the Rainy Day Reserve's Economic Stabilization account are available to provide a budgetary cushion in years when General Fund revenues are projected to decrease from prior-year levels (or, in the case of a multi-year downturn, the highest of any previous year's total General Fund revenues).
 Moneys in the Rainy Day Reserve's One-Time or Capital Expenditures account are available for capital and other one-time spending initiatives.
-In fiscal year 2009-10, the City Controller projected that General Fund revenues will decrease from prior year levels, and \$49.2 million was appropriated from the City's Rainy Day Reserve.
+In fiscal year 2010-11, the City Controller projected that General Fund revenues will decrease from prior year levels, and \$12.3 million was appropriated from the City's Rainy Day Reserve.

 If the City Controller projects that per-pupil revenues for the SFUSD will be reduced in the upcoming budget year, the Board of Supervisors and Mayor may appropriate funds from the Rainy Day Economic Stabilization account to the SFUSD.
 This appropriation may not exceed the dollar value of the total decline in school district revenues, or 25% of the account balance, whichever is less.
-In fiscal year 2009-10, \$24.6 million was appropriated to be transferred to the SFUSD to partially offset SFUSD's planned layoffs and declining per-pupil revenues.
-The City Controller does not project any additional transfers to the SFUSD in fiscal year 2009-10.
+In fiscal year 2010-11, \$6.1 million was appropriated to be transferred to the SFUSD to partially offset SFUSD's planned layoffs and declining per-pupil revenues.